eaperches/AutoReport-Maker-Sender/README.md

 Steps
-- Add to environment_variables.py the user and receiver information, as
+- Add to environment_variables.py the user and receiver information
-- Add the database access login and the query in string format.
+- Add the database access login and the query in string format
 - Run sales_report.py